jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 A: Yes, down to three days.
 Maybe in 40 years, you know, women coming out, it would be shorter, one, one and a half, two days.
 Do you have a question.
 Question?
 Oh, my God, Jimmy, you look so freaking different.
 Wow, you lost all that weight.
 Wow, I didn't even recognize you.
 Congratulations.

-Q: I have [unintelligible].
+Q: I have [unintelligible] going to ask.
 Basically what happens is I'm very allergic to cats, and I'm wondering how much...
 I love cats.
 I don't know how I can...
 If it's something I can do or if it's something I [unintelligible].

 A: Exactly.
 There's a lot of people who have allergies.
 Remember Owanza, we went to New York and visited one of her relatives in the Bronx.
 They had six cats in the house.
 They were only allowed on the upper floor, and they had three floors.
 It's a townhouse.
 We stayed on the first and second floors.
 Her eyes were black within two hours of being there.
 These cats were upstairs.
 Dander floats in the air.
 The skin flakes.
 Because they feed cats canned food, processed food with heavy metal toxicity in it, and nothing raw, these animals, they don't perspire except the tongue, the nose, the eyes, and the rectum.
 The only way they can perspire, that's why they're going like that, because that's the only way they can emit those toxins.
 When the poisons are built into the skin, they are built into the skin.
 They don't perspire out of the system.
 Those heavy metals and all the other poisons that are preservatives, everything else that's in the food gets built into the skin.
 People who have asthma and emphysema and just general sinus difficulties, mucous membrane problems, they're not forming a mucus which has good protein.
 When the body builds mucus, it builds strands of protein, links.
 You can observe this with a woman's period, who goes [unintelligible].
 When they're fertile, you can take the mucus, it discharges, and it will string, sometimes this long.
 When they're not fertile, it will pop, very short strands.
 During fertilization, to protect and hold the egg, the strands become very long, the protein fibers become very long, and it's a mesh network.
 People who have alimentary canal problems, respiratory problems, do not build proper mucus.
 They do not build those fibers to block out the elements from entering the mucus membrane.
 So the mucus can hold it, and then you can spit it up or swallow it.
 So your body has not made it yet, still not making it yet, to isolate and control those from going into your system.
 It took Owanza seven years.
 I still don't like to be around cats that aren't on raw diets.

-Q: [unintelligible]
+Q: So if they were on a raw diet for [unintelligible]?

 A: As long as they're very young.

-Q: [unintelligible]
+Q: Okay, the cat [unintelligible]

 A: No, way too late.
 You're still going to suffer for a couple of years.
 You have to get them six weeks, five weeks old.
 Because those toxins, by nine months old, those toxins are built into the skin, and at nine months old, that's almost a teenager.
 That's about nine years old, eight or nine years old for a cat.